 We are affected by seasonal trends in the semiconductor and related industries.
-We typically experience sequentially lower revenues in the first fiscal half of the year.
-Our revenue in the second half of the fiscal year is typically higher than our revenue in the first half of the fiscal year due to seasonality in two of our target markets, consumer and computing peripherals and wireless communications.
-These target markets typically experience seasonality due to the "back to school" and calendar year-end holiday selling seasons.
-However, concerns about global economic conditions may mute typical seasonal effects for the remainder of our fiscal year 2011.
+We typically experience sequentially lower revenues in the first half of the fiscal year.
+Our revenue in the second half of the fiscal year is typically higher than our revenue in the first half of the fiscal year due to seasonality in two of our target markets, wireless communications and consumer and computing peripherals.
+These target markets typically experience seasonality due to the "back to school" and calendar year-end holiday selling seasons, although macroeconomic effects and other factors such as significant product launches by large OEMs can overshadow or mute typical seasonal effects.